What's New in Raleigh, N.C.

 Coming soon

 Oberlin Hotel is the first hotel from the Curio Collection by Hilton Hotel in the Raleigh area.
 The hotel will be situated in the heart of the Village District and will have 153 guest rooms (including presidential suites), a high-end restaurant, a rooftop bar and a courtyard for the hotel guests and residents to enjoy.
 Construction will begin in 2023, spearheaded by Winston-Salem-based Quality Oil Company LLC.
-The inspiration for the hotel's decor is to honor the black history of the neighborhood with artwork and descriptions of notable black figures who were influential in the construction of the area and Raleigh as a whole.
+The inspiration for the hotel's decor is to honor the Black history of the neighborhood with artwork and descriptions of notable Black figures who were influential in the construction of the area and Raleigh as a whole.

 The Gables is an old motor lodge in downtown Raleigh that’s being renovated into a boutique motel by Raleigh native and Grammy-nominated folk singer Tift Merrit and Daniel Robinson (who developed the Durham Hotel).
-Construction is slated to begin in 2023 and will have a mid-century modern vibe with 17 guest rooms and a neighborhood bar and lounge.
+Construction is slated to begin soon and will have a mid-century modern vibe with 17 guest rooms and a neighborhood bar and lounge.

 Back to top